 Development of new formats and outlets over time, for example hidef DVD, 3D movie exhibition, TV on cellphones/iPods.
 DWA can with minimal effort and cost re-release its old movies on these formats.
 Or, in other words, same sh*t ... mo' money!
 Also, DWA owns the rights to its characters and so can license them for even newer-fangled outlets that may come along such as new game systems or Web virtual worlds.

-elated to the previous point.
+Wonderful economics of a successful family movie franchise - this is somewhat related to the previous point.
 DWA ultimately plans to release two movies a year, one of which will be a sequel in a franchise such as Shrek or Madagascar.
 These sequels have some delightful properties.
 For one thing, they allow for re-release of earlier episodes on whatever newfangled home format is current.
 For another, the typical three year interval between sequels is great for increasing the fan base for family movies: older kids want to see the sequel to see what happens to the characters they loved, and younger kids want to be included in whatever their older siblings are doing.

 Deflation in the cost of computer processing over time.
 This is a major expense for DWA, and the availability of cheaper computing power over time will enable DWA to either increase their animation quality or reduce production costs.